La Nuit (song)

-Track list
+Track listing

 Various single releases included different B-side tracks.
 One release included "Mauvais garçon" as a B-side and another "Le barbu sans barbe".
 The Belgian release included four tracks, "La Nuit", "Mauvais garçon", "Elle.." and "Petit Camarade".

-Versions
+Charts

+Other versions

-Le Grand Orchestre de Paul Mauriat recorded an instrumental version of the song, making it the opening track of his album Paul Mauriat Plays Standards..
+Le Grand Orchestre de Paul Mauriat recorded an instrumental version of the song, making it the opening track of his album Paul Mauriat Plays Standards.

-Adamo rereleased the song in 1993 with a new orchestra arrangement as part of his compilation album 30 ans with rearrangements for his biggest hits.
+Adamo re-released the song in 1993 with a new orchestra arrangement as part of his compilation album 30 ans featuring rearrangements of his biggest hits.